Five banks plead guilty, pay more than $5B in FX penalties

 Instead, the New Lens Scenarios document refers to a forecast by the independent International Energy Agency (IEA) that points to a temperature rise of up to 4C in the short term, rising later to 6C.

-The revelations come ahead of the annual general meeting of Shell shareholders in the Netherlands on Tuesday, where the group has […]
+The revelations come ahead of the annual general meeting of Shell shareholders in the Netherlands on Tuesday, where the group has accepted […]

 Read the Full Article